Thor Meets Captain America: Plot summary

 The survivors of Operation Ragnarok are taken prisoner after the failed mission and are given to Thor by his father Odin.
 While in custody, Chris recollects more of his memories of World War II and recalls how as a child he wished that he would have an event like the war that he could partake in like his father did.
 He ends up discussing the history of World War II with his captured troops, and argues with the group about the suggestion the United States should have simply bombed Germany in order to end the war as soon as possible.
 He also takes an opportunity to mock one of his human captors about how the Nazis have become mere puppets of the Æsir.

 After these conversations, Chris is taken to be interrogated by Thor.
 Thor tries to get Chris to reveal the whereabouts of Loki, but the captive captain does not tell him and does not know.
 Chris ends up insulting Thor, insisting that they are aliens, and as a result Thor orders his death before revealing that the Norse pantheon were invited "upon the wings of death itself."

-O'Leary later tells Chris that he was told by Loki to give Chris an answer to his final question: necromancy.
+Another soldier later explains that Loki the answer to Chris's final question was "necromancy".
 Chris realizes that the death camps were built not for "racial purification", but for human sacrifices to fuel magic.
 The captain also realizes that the Norse Gods were created by necromancy due to Loki's admission that he is actually young.
 After realizing that he has gained superhuman powers from Loki, Chris attacks the guards and dies in an attempt to resist the Norse Gods after managing to destroy Odin's Spear.
 In doing so, he hopes that his actions will give hope to other heroes who will eventually rise up to overcome the Nazis.